+Acne treatment, in Bellevue, is offered by Dr. DeEtta Gray for patients from Bellevue, Redmond, Kirkland, Seattle to control acne and improve complexion.
 The term acne is used to describe a condition which may include comedones (blackheads and whiteheads), red pimples, and even large nodules.
 The condition affects mainly the face, but may appear also on the shoulders, back, chest, arms, and buttocks.
-Acne is treated by Dr. DeEtta Gray in her Bellveue office for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.
+Acne treatments are provided by Dr. DeEtta Gray for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.

 As you probably know, acne is commonly a skin disease of adolescence, but it can affect adults as well.
 The tendency towards acne often, but not always, runs in families.
-Treatments which help teens can often help adults as well.
+Acne treatment which help teens can often help adults as well.

 What causes Acne?

 The cause starts with the sebaceous glands that connect to hair follicles.
 These glands of the skin secrete an oily material called sebum, which normally softens and lubricates the skin.
 The sebaceous glands become most active at puberty, leading to somewhat oily skin.
 Plugging of the hair follicles with dead skin cells also occurs in acne.
 When there is no inflammation, this leads to closed comedones (whiteheads) or open comedones (blackheads).
 The black color is not due to dirt, but rather from chemical changes in the cells.
 Finally, a bacteria called Propionibacterium acnes thrives off the sebum, overgrows, and attracts your body’s immune cells, leading to inflammation and red bumps or nodules.
-Acne treatments are performed by our doctor for patients in our region to restore their complexion.
+Acne treatment is performed for patients from Bellevue, Seattle and through the North west, to restore their complexion.

 Will the Acne go away?

 In most patients, acne tends to subside late in the teens to early twenties.
 Some patients continue to experience acne throughout adulthood.
 It is impossible to predict when acne will disappear.
 While the condition is active, it may alternately erupt and then improve.
-It is up to you and our physician, working together, to help control it.
+It is up to you and our physician, working together to decide on the best acne treatment to help control it.